-It's an important question.
-Because for little ones, playing is about more than entertainment, it's their primary means of learning and developing.
-(That's why at One Step Ahead and Leaps and Bounds, we are so committed to providing developmentally beneficial toys.)
+It’s an important question.
+For little ones, playing is about more than entertainment, it’s their primary means of learning and developing.
+(That’s why at One Step Ahead we are so committed to providing developmentally beneficial toys.)

-In just a few, quicksilver years, your helpless infant will become a competent youngster-walking, talking, socializing, reasoning.
+In just a few years, your helpless infant will become a competent youngster—walking, talking, socializing and reasoning.
 In fact, within the first four years of life, children develop a full 50% of their adult intelligence!
-That's how fast their brains are growing.
+That’s how fast their brains are growing.

-Giving your baby stimulating, age-appropriate toys will help your child develop faster and more fully-cognitively, physically, creatively and more.
+Giving your baby stimulating, age-appropriate toys will help your child develop faster and more fully-cognitively, physically and creatively.
 Understanding how babies learn is the key to knowing what toys to provide.

 Babies are born virtually programmed to learn.
 Before birth, genetics determine how the brain is "wired."
 Neurons travel to different parts of the brain, forming connections, called synapses, that await stimulation.